bkw777/BCR_Breakout/README.md

 ---

 The other variations are just options to use a different 9-pin connector that's all plastic, and options to have a slightly larger pcb that's easier to assemble because you don't have to bend the usb socket shield tabs over under the edge of the 9-pin connector.
-Load any of the .kicad_pcb in KiCAD and then click View, 3d Viewer, to see them.
+To view them, open any of the *.kicad_pcb files in KiCAD pcbnew, and then click View, 3d Viewer.

 ---